jpbochi/cv/README.md

 This is the game I've been planning to rewrite for years.
 I decided to start by building an engine for board-games first, because it would be fun and interesting.
 In one attempt, [Rook](http://rook.apphb.com/), I used C# and a frontend with HTML5 Canvas and jQuery.
 It was even worth a post at [AppHarbor's blog](http://blog.appharbor.com/2011/2/16/featured-app-rook) at the time.

 #### Education

-- Computer Science degree at UFRGS (from 2000 to 2004) My focus areas were AI and CG.
+Computer Science degree at [UFRGS](https://en.wikipedia.org/wiki/Federal_University_of_Rio_Grande_do_Sul) (from 2000 to 2004).
+My focus areas were AI and CG.
 My conclusion project was a system that recreated 3D models from photos.

 #### Teaching/Coaching
 - Instructor at Microsoft Student to Business Advanced (2009 and 2010): A set of official MS courses were instructed to a class of high-school and undergraduate students.
 I taught VS 2008: ADO.NET 3.5 (6464A) and MCF (6461A).